 Michelle was intimately familiar with GSK’s crimes and victims.
 She knew every piece of evidence, had worked with the cops and the consultants.
 It’s clear when reading this that one of Michelle’s goals was to make the reader as familiar with these things as she was – to bring you into the hunt with her.
 To convince you how awful this monster is and get you fired up for his unmasking.

 “I’m envious, for example, of people obsessed with the Civil War, which brims with details but is contained.
 In my case, the monsters recede but never vanish.
 They are long dead and being born as I write.”

-I’ve been waiting for this book for months.
-And just before it was finally mine, GSK was caught.
+I’ve been waiting for this book for months, and just before it was finally mine, GSK was caught.

 Joseph James DeAngelo.
 Currently 72 years old.

-So while I was reading this – taking in every crime, every strange outburst, every clue, every assumption, every sick deed – I was fully aware that this monster had already been caught.
+So while I was reading this – taking in every crime, every clue, every assumption, every sick deed – I was fully aware that this monster had already been caught.
 And again, this added another level of emotion to the reading experience for me because Michelle is never got to see the ending her story could have had.

 It’s tragic really.

 The crimes are a tragedy.
-The victims who were assaulted and had to live with that for the last forty years is a tragic.
+The victims who were assaulted and had to live with that for the last forty years is a tragedy.
 The victims who were murdered, the loss of life is tragic.
 The officers who started this case, who took over this case, who finished this case – years of their lives, marriages and relationships, all sacrificed to see this man put into handcuffs.
 And Michelle, a woman dedicated to the very end to this case, who died too young and never got to be a part of this victory.
+Tragic all around.